◊Allied Health and Nursing

 - Application to the Career Ladder Nursing Program is competitive.
 Admission application deadline is January 31 for fall semester admission and July 15 for spring semester.
 Complete the Nursing Program application and return letter of intent to be admitted to the nursing program to be considered for admission.

 - Take National League for Nursing Pre-Admission Exam – RN prior to admission deadline.
+Effective with Fall 2014 Admission to the Nursing Program the ATI-Test of Essential Academic Skills (TEAS) only will be required.
+Attend the Nursing Orientation session for more information.

 - Admission deadlines: January 31 for admission to the fall cohort and July 15 for admission to the spring cohort.